New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Public campaign · PSF-aligned · open to cite

-The AI Right-To-Know asks organisations to publish a simple AI Safety Receipt for systems that affect people: owner, purpose, data boundary, human route, and incident process.
+No hidden AI.
+No silent data use.
+The AI Right-To-Know asks organisations to publish a simple AI System Disclosure for systems that affect people: owner, purpose, data touched, training reuse, human route, and incident process.

 A public artifact people can understand.